GSA-TTS/identity-idva-api-gateway/README.md

 cf ssh -N -T -L 8081:localhost:8081 <app-name>
 ```

+See the [Kong Admin API Documentation](https://docs.konghq.com/gateway-oss/2.3.x/admin-api/) for details on usage.

-*8081* is set as the Admin API port in [manifest.yml](manifest.yml), along with 8080 as the proxy port.
-See the
+:bulb: 8081 is set as the Admin API port in [manifest.yml](manifest.yml), along with 8080 as the proxy port.
+These ports
-[Kong Admin API Documentation](https://docs.konghq.com/gateway-oss/2.3.x/admin-api/) for details on usage.
-Since GIVE
-manages the Kong configuration with [decK](https://docs.konghq.com/deck/overview/), see about using the [config file](kong.yaml)
-file to make changes before relying on the admin API directly.
+may vary during local development depending on your settings, but will be 8080/8081 within cloud.gov.

 ## OAuth 2.0 Authorization